 Work Environment

-Also depending on the exact facility, medical assistants may be expected to work night shifts, weekend shifts and during the holiday.
+Also, depending on the exact facility, medical assistants may be expected to work night shifts, weekend shifts, and during the holiday.

-Education, Certification and Licensing
+Education, Certification, and Licensing

 As mentioned earlier, one of the biggest appeals of being a medical assistant lies in the fact that you can simply get started with a postsecondary degree.
-If you choose, you may also get certified to increase your prospect.
+If you choose, you may also get certified to increase your prospects.

 - Certified Medical Assistant (CMA) awarded by the American Association of Medical Assistants (AAMA)